 Our activities assume children of all ages have open access to calculators.
 Some activities can work with any machine, however, if the activity involves the possibility of mixing the operations of + or - with x or ÷ the simplest (read 'cheapest') four function machines will give the wrong answer to most questions.
 So, use your school calculators if you wish, but beware of this limitation.

 - Several Calculating Changes activities are built around showing the answer and working backwards to find the question.
-The two line calculators below 'give the game away' in those activities because they show both the question and the answer.
-This can be overcome by putting a finger (or a piece of masking tape) over the question part of the screen.
+Two line calculators can 'give the game away' in those activities because they show both the question and the answer.
+This can be overcome by putting a finger (or masking tape) over the question part of the screen.